 Work for an MP or political organisation

 A career in politics is an obvious path for law graduates, however, if the Civil Service route does not appeal, law students will find their skills match perfectly to the work in research and policy for the wide range of governmental and non governmental organisations that exist.
-A good website to search for vacancies is W4MP which regularly updates vacancies for internships as well as full time permanent posts for these organisations all around the country.
+The W4MP is a good website on which to search for vacancies, since it regularly updates vacancies for internships as well as full time permanent posts for these organisations all around the country.

 The police service